Releans/nodejs-client-sdk/README.md

 ## How to Build

-The generated SDK relies on [Node Package Manager](https://www.npmjs.com/) (NPM) being available to resolve dependencies.
+The Releans SDK relies on [Node Package Manager](https://www.npmjs.com/) (NPM) being available to resolve dependencies.
 If you don't already have NPM installed, please go ahead and follow instructions to install NPM from [here](https://nodejs.org/en/download/).
 The SDK also requires Node to be installed.
 If Node isn't already installed, please install it from [here](https://nodejs.org/en/download/)
 > NPM is installed by default when Node is installed